-Rule 206 permits partial appeal in cases where there are both finally rejected claims copied from a patent and other claims not ready for appeal.
+37 CFR 1.206 permits partial appeal in cases where there are both finally rejected claims copied from a patent and other claims not ready for appeal.
 See §§ 1210 and 1101.02(f).

-Ex parte prosecution of an appeal under rule 191 may proceed concurrently with an interference proceeding involving the same application provided the primary examiner who forwards the appeal certifies, in a memorandum to be placed in the file, that the subject matter of the interference does not conflict with the subject matter of the appealed claims.
-See rule 212, § 1103.
+Ex parte prosecution of an appeal under 37 CFR 1.191 may proceed concurrently with an interference proceeding involving the same application provided the primary examiner who forwards the appeal certifies, in a memorandum to be placed in the file, that the subject matter of the interference does not conflict with the subject matter of the appeal claims.
+See 37 CFR 1.202, \$ 1103.

-The Patent Office does not acknowledge receipt of a Notice of Appeal by separate letter.
+The Patent and Trademark Office does not acknowledge receipt of a Notice of Appeal by separate letter.
 However, if a self-addressed Post Card is included with the Notice of Appeal, it will be date stamped and mailed.